 Arctic Council (1996; Tromsø, Norway)

-A high-level intergovernmental forum providing a means for “promoting cooperation, coordination and interaction among the eight Arctic States – Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden, and the United States –, with the involvement of the Arctic Indigenous communities and other Arctic inhabitants on common Arctic issues.
-It has six working groups: Arctic Contaminants Action Program (ACAP), Arctic Monitoring and Assessment Programme (AMAP), Conservation of Arctic Flora and Fauna Working Group (CAFF), Emergency Prevention, Preparedness and Response Working Group (EPPR), Protection of the Arctic Marine Environment (PAME) Working Group, Sustainable Development Working Group (SDWG).
+A high-level intergovernmental forum providing a means for “promoting cooperation, coordination and interaction among the eight Arctic States – Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden, and the United States –, with involvement of the Arctic Indigenous communities and other Arctic inhabitants on common Arctic issues.
+It has six working groups: Arctic Contaminants Action Program (ACAP), Arctic Monitoring and Assessment Programme (AMAP), Conservation of Arctic Flora and Fauna (CAFF), Emergency Prevention, Preparedness and Response (EPPR), Protection of the Arctic Marine Environment (PAME), Sustainable Development (SDWG).

 International Arctic Science Committee (1990; Iceland)